9146 Centaurus Circle

 Wing Chun is a great and rewarding martial art that is open to all who present themselves!

 I have my own professional career.
 But, I can make time for people who want to learn the art and who do not have a desire to harm others.
-I continue to study with my teacher because the art, in my opinion, is infinite in terms of what is possible.
 I am open to meeting people from any style because “regardless of what you know, you have to make contact and connect to do anything.”
-I can feel what is happening.
+My best advice is to just try to learn Wing Chun.
+If you try to compare your art versus Wing Chun, you may find that you stop being natural and you may feel frustrated because Wing Chun has its own concept that is unlike anything you have experienced in other arts.

 Practicing Chi Sao with a kung fu brother.